It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 Where to Sit: The bar and small bar tables are always full, but if you have the patience to hang around it will be worth seeing the local scene and vibe.
 They have a large two-story dining room with upstairs seating that looks down on the main dining room.
 This upstairs could also be a location for a somewhat private dinner.
 Like many they have erected a spacious outdoor tent that looks like it will be around for a while and feels both safe and comfortable.

 Compline is a haven for friends and family to come together and enjoy a warm cozy evening with delicious food and of course, a bottle of wine.
 This welcoming atmosphere is the perfect place to spend your evenings, especially in the upcoming warm months.

 What to Eat: We love everything on the changing menu, but we sometimes save our burger and (duck fat) fries craving for Compline.

-What to Drink: Pair your meal with one of the many wines they have in both the retail shop, and on the list, from around the world.
+What to Drink: Pair your meal with one of the many wines they have in both the retail shop and on the list, from around the world.
+(They now have a tasting room down the street that is a must-visit for wines around the world!)
 Ask for suggestions with the wine!
 They have curated a diverse selection of wines and trained the staff to fluidly help you navigate through them.
 Their stemware and service is a treat too, you’ll feel fancy!

 Owned by Mick Salyer, Zuzu and La Taberna both are hugely successful due to his 30 years in the restaurant business.
 Dedicated to providing guests with the best Spanish experience, Salyer combines Spanish influenced food with only the freshest, local ingredients.
 Pick either restaurant and you’re guaranteed a great time!